Robert MacIntyre up to the test and holds 4-shot lead over Scheffler in BMW Championship

 No one else was closer than eight shots of the lead.

+Scheffler could sense the crowd in his favor, but didn't notice anything out of control.
+He has been through this before, paired with MacIntyre in the Scottish Open and playing before a pro-Rory McIlroy gallery at Royal Portrush when he won the British Open.

+“I can think of a few things that were said to me in the final round in Ireland that were very far over the line," he said.
+"If you’re a fan, it’s only going to fire the guy up more, and I think just do your best to behave out there.
+It can be a little bit silly sometimes.”

-The BMW Championship is the penultimate postseason event that decides the top 30 in the FedEx who advance to the Tour Championship for a shot at the $10 million prize.
+The BMW Championship decides the top 30 in the FedEx who advance to the Tour Championship for a shot at the $10 million prize.

 Akshay Bhatia helped his chances with an amazing day that included a hole-in-one on the 17th hole to win a car, but more important project him inside the top 30.
 He also holed out with a wedge on the par-4 seventh for eagle, and turned in a card that had scores of 1, 2, 3, 4 and 5.

-Harry Hall of England, at No. 45 in the FedEx Cup, had a second straight 67 and was tied for fourth with Sam Burns (67), projecting him to reach East Lake for the first time and be assured of all the majors except the PGA Championship.
+Harry Hall of England, at No. 45 in the FedEx Cup, had a second straight 67 and was tied for fourth with Sam Burns (67).

 Players often talk about staying present.
 Hall takes that to another level.